Dedicated to God

 I want to say just one more thing about the bull before we move on.
 The slaughter of the bull here is very important.
 Anytime you see an animal sacrifice in the Old Testament, you should think about Jesus.
-The blood sacrifices of the Old Testament all pointed forward to Christ’s death on the cross for us.
+The blood sacrifices of the Old Testament all point forward to Christ’s death on the cross for us.
 We are sinners.
 We do not earn God’s favor by dedicating anything to him.
-We need forgiveness, not brownie points.
-We need grace.
+We need forgiveness, not merit badges.
 It is only by God’s grace through Jesus Christ that we can even approach God to dedicate to him our possessions, our children, our very lives.
 The sacrifice of the bull at Samuel’s dedication is meant to remind us of that.

 III.
 Following through (25-28)